For its new 2021 season, The Food Network has overhauled their popular show ‘Halloween Wars’. It has a brand new format

 Halloween Wars became something of a tradition to watch for me, and for A LOT OF FOLKS!
 It managed to gain quite a loyal following of viewers through the years.
 Which brings me to the radical change the show has taken for its eleventh season.

 The eleventh season debuted and there has been immediate confusion and disappointment by longtime Halloween War fans.
 The one familiar face fans saw was judge Shinmin, who apparently stuck around for this version of the show.
 The rest of this revamped ‘Halloween Wars’ looks very, very different.

-First, viewers were introduced to a new host Zak Bagans, who appears virtually through a television screen.
+First, viewers were introduced to a new host Zak Bagans, who appears virtually through a television screen, gets to promote his Ghost Adventures show and use it as the inspiration for the challenges.
 Former host Jonathan Bennet has gone off and is now busy filming Hallmark movies.
 Whether you’re a fan of Bennet or not, a change of hosts is nothing new for the show.
 There has been a few during its run.
-I imagine the selection of Bagans was meant to bring a spooky vibe and lure fans of his Ghost Adventures show to check out Halloween Wars.
+I imagine the selection of Bagans was meant to bring a spooky vibe and lure fans of his (which he has a lot!) to check out Halloween Wars.

 We also see the show now has three permanent judges.
 No longer a guest judge comes in every episode.
 Visually, the show looks much different.
-The orange, brightly lit kitchen set has been replaced for a new, darker, flatter set that I guess is meant to fit in more with the spooky season.
+The orange, brightly lit kitchen set has been replaced for a new, darker, gloomier, flatter-looking set that I guess is meant to fit in more with the spooky season.
 There is no longer two competitions during each episode.
 There are only a select number of teams (they all don’t compete against each other at once) who attempt to make a single cake during the entire episode.

 Fans might be asking – what about the pumpkins?
 Well, there aren’t any.